LeoHuang0511/OinkTrack/README.md

 We also provide model predictions on OinkTrack for direct evaluation and analysis.
 Download the predictions from [here](https://drive.google.com/file/d/1K908z9evHad4NPhLUZgW9bISK-x7QIaB/view?usp=sharing).

-Each prediction is stored in the standard MOT format `.txt` file with the following structure:
+Each prediction is stored in the standard MOT-format `.txt` file with the following structure:

 ```
 <frame>, <id>, <bb_left>, <bb_top>, <bb_width>, <bb_height>, <conf>, -1, -1, -1